taboca/technote-NodeJS-and-PusherJS/README.md

 # Technote demonstrating a Pusher.JS-based app that subscribes to remote events, such as events generated from another Pusher-based app

-This technote is intended for developers interested in learning more about the Pusher.com's API.
+This technote is intended for developers interested in learning more about the Pusher's API.
 This is not a complete tutorial.
-Instead, it brings a simple application with two NodeJS-based scripts: One for authentication purposes and other for the subscription function.
+Instead, you will be guided straightforwardly to a simple application with two NodeJS-based scripts: One for authentication purposes and other for the subscription function.

-## Install

-* npm install

 ## Get your app credentials